savchenko/debian/roles/dotfiles/README.md

     2. Or link from this role directly.
 For example, if executing against localhost.
 1. Adapt dotfiles for the remote host if requested.
 1. Setup nVim with plugins.

+To get an idea of what is present, please check the [default vars](https://github.com/savchenko/debian/blob/bullseye/roles/dotfiles/vars/main.yml).

 Requirements
 ------------